Skip to content

 Available Tools

-The OriginalVoices MCP server provides two tools for gathering human insights:
+The OriginalVoices MCP server provides a tool for gathering human insights:

 Parameters: